anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Play a preset sound (Chime, Doorbell, Air Horn, etc.)
 - Play a URL audio file (Dogs barking, etc.)
 - Play a URL audio file (Dogs barking, etc.) while performing Text-To-Speech
-- Ask a Prompted Yes/No Question, executing an Action Group based on the Yes, No, or No Response. (the [Indigo Alexa Plugin](https://wiki.indigodomo.com/doku.php?id=indigo_2022.2_documentation:plugins:alexa) is required)
+- Ask a Prompted Yes/No Question, executing an Action Group based on the Yes, No, or No Response. (the [Indigo Alexa Plugin](https://wiki.indigodomo.com/doku.php?id=indigo_2022.2_documentation:plugins:alexa) and [Indigo Smart Home Skill](https://www.amazon.com/Indigo-Domotics-Smart-Home-Skill/dp/B097GBHBZG/ref=sr_1_1?keywords=indigo&qid=1677604743&s=digital-skills&sr=1-1) are required)

 All of these are "Pro" features of the Amazon Alexa Skill except for the ability to Trigger an Alexa Routine.
 The "Pro" features, by the way, are $6 USD per year.